RTippin/messenger/docs/ChatBots.md

 - Packaged bots allow you to bundle a bot with many handlers the end user can install in one easy click.
 - An installation will store the `Bot` model along with each `BotAction` model that gets attached to the bot for each of the `BotActionHandler`'s you define and their parameters.
-- The installation process will be triggered via an event listener and ran on the queue, depending on your configuration settings.
 - During an install, any `BotActionHandler`'s that do not pass validation will be ignored.

 **Create your packaged bot class and extend the [PackagedBot][link-packaged-bot] abstract class.**